Bob Westfall: Professional football player

-Later years
+Later life

 After retiring from professional football in 1947, Westfall became a businessman in Adrian, Michigan.
-He was the secretary-treasurer of the Adrian Salvage Company from 1948–1953 and later served for 27 years as president of *Adrian Steel Company.
+He was the secretary-treasurer of the Adrian Salvage Company from 1948–1953 and later served for 27 years as president of Adrian Steel Company.
 He also coached a semi-pro football team in Adrian, Adrian Athletic Club (also known as The Big Reds), for three years from 1948–1950.
 Their record was 19-4-3 including a string of eighteen games without a loss.
 The 1950 team was undefeated, untied, and unscored-upon while outscoring the opposition 203-0.
 Westfall died in 1980 at age 61.
 In 1979 Westfall was selected by U of M officials as one of the 25 All-Time Great University of Michigan football players, which was announced on the TV program "Blue Magic", hosted by Tom Harmon.
 In 1982 Westfall was posthumously inducted into the University of Michigan Athletic Hall of Honor.
 In 1986, he was posthumously inducted into the Michigan Sports Hall of Fame (State of Michigan).
 He was posthumously inducted into the College Football Hall of Fame in 1987.
 In 2000, he was named as a running back (Honorable Mention) to the University of Michigan All-Century Team and as a member of The Backfield of the Century for the years 1900–1999.
 In 2005, he was selected as one of the 100 greatest Michigan football players of all time by " Motown Sports Revival," ranking 75th on the all-time team.